Google Workspace for Education offers 2 categories of Google services:

-- Google Workspace Core Services (like Gmail, Calendar, and Classroom) are the heart of Google's educational offering to schools.
+- Google Workspace Core Services (like Gmail, Google Calendar, and Classroom) are the heart of Google's educational offering to schools.

-- Additional Services (like YouTube, Maps, and Blogger) are designed for consumer users and can optionally be used with Google Workspace for Education accounts if allowed for educational purposes by a school’s domain administrator.
+- Additional Services (like YouTube, Google Maps, and Blogger) are designed for consumer users and can optionally be used with Google Workspace for Education accounts if allowed for educational purposes by a school’s domain administrator.

 Important changes to Additional Services